SOBotics/AdvancedFlagging/README.md

 - Plagiarism

-  > Possible plagiarism of another answer [first linked question], as can be seen here [first Guttenberg report]
+  > Possible plagiarism of another answer [first linked question], as can be seen here [link to CopyPastor report]

-  No comment will be left for the OP
+  No comment will be left.

 - Duplicate answer